kiddphunk/beatspixelscodelife.com/_posts/2011-10-03-visual-poetry-part-one-audioizing-gertrude-stein.markdown

 *Loudness, Lengths, Pauses*

-Sentences that end in periods, or contain commas, will result in a bit of pause in the melody, thusly encoding the sentence phrasing into the audio output.
+Sentences that end in periods, or contain commas, will result in a bit of pause in the melody, thereby encoding the sentence phrasing into the audio output.

 As an extra 'de-robotization' method I inject micro-pauses throughout and shift the note outputs just *slightly* to  sound more humanly produced.